Murder of Reuven Shmerling

-On October 4, 2017, Reuven Shmerling (70), a Jewish man from Elkana, was stabbed and bludgeoned to death in a warehouse owned by his son in an industrial zone of the Arab-Israeli city of Kfar Qasim in a attack carried out by two young Palestinian men who had entered Israel illegally.
+On October 4, 2017, Reuven Shmerling (70), a Jewish man from Elkana, was stabbed and bludgeoned to death in a warehouse owned by his son in an industrial zone of the Arab-Israeli city of Kfar Qasim in an attack carried out by two young Palestinian men who had entered Israel illegally.
 The two attackers wanted to avenge the death of a man from their town who was shot and killed by Israeli police as he was a part of a group of three who killed an Israeli policewoman at Jerusalem's Damascus Gate in February 2016.

 Attack

 On October 4, 2017, the day prior to the Jewish holiday of Sukkot, the body of Shmerling was found.
 After Shmerling was unable to be reached by phone, his family decided to go to his work in order to check on him.
 Shmerling's body was found in a building he owned, by his son, leading police to believe he was killed by one of his Arab employees.

 The day following the murder, initial reports suspected that the killing was the result of a monetary dispute, however this was later changed to a suspected terrorist attack.
 On October 8, 4 days after Shmerling's body was found, two Palestinians from the Arab village of Kabatiya in the West Bank were arrested for the murder.
 Following the arrest, the Shin Bet stated that details of the attack are under a gag order, however it was being investigated as a terror attack.
 On October 15, Shmerling was officially declared a victim of terror.

 Kamil and Al-Roub claim that they planned and carried out the murder of Shmerling in revenge for a friend, Ahmad Abu Al-Roub, who was killed while attempting to carry out a stabbing attack at the Jalameh Crossing during the 2017 Temple Mount crisis.
 On November 13, video footage was released of Shmerling arriving at the site, and one of the alleged murderers picking up a pick ax.
 They entered Israel illegally, and began working without work permits for Reuven Shmerling's son in his warehouse, living at the warehouse where they worked.
 They purchased a large knife and kept it hidden under their mattress.

 On the day of the murder, the two used a ruse to lure Shmerling to the room they lived in.
 Kamil got behind shmerling and stabbed him with the knife while he tried to defend himself with a chair and Al-Roub attacked him with a chair while Kamil continued to stab the older man with a knife.
 Kamil filmed the victim lying on the ground in his own blood before the two fled with the help of an accomplice.

-Blook identified as belonging to Kamil and Al-Roub was found on the fan and knife used as murder weapons.
+Blood identified as belonging to Kamil and Al-Roub was found on the fan and knife used as murder weapons.
 The two had also posted their intentions on Facebook.